Prochlorperazine: 7 things you should know

 - May not be suitable for people with a history of heart disease, respiratory disease, Parkinson's disease, elevated prolactin levels, with a history of alcohol use or exposure to organophosphate insecticides.

-- Do not use in children under the age of two or in children under 20 pounds (9 kg) in weight.
+- Do not use in children under the age of 2 or in children under 20 pounds (9 kg) in weight.
 Seek medical advice before using prochlorperazine in any child.

 - May interact with some other drugs including oral anticoagulants, anticonvulsants, thiazide diuretics, and propranolol.